There is no Antonym for Subdivision

 Nantucket, like America, progresses through stages of discovery and frontier settlement, develops a thriving economy via the utilization of natural resources (whaling), subdivides land into parcels based on an opportunity-driven market, enters a period of relative abandonment during post-industrial collapse, and then, (finally diverging from the mainland American experience), is rediscovered as a forgotten reservoir of accidental preservation resulting from nothing more than the simple absence of human economy.
 In the 1980’s this historical aberrancy is recognized in contrast to the mainland development experience prompting people (successful in mainland civilization, wealthy, with strong political standing) to consciously preserve as much remaining open space as possible–a full 320 years after the process began.

 This effort is undertaken for the sake of posterity, of course, even if a bit late, and is for the most part successful.
-Today, however, the commodification of remaining developable land around conserved open space continues and new, ever-smaller lines in the platt book continue to be drawn.
-This change plods along so slowly as to hardly be perceptible from within the daily routine, but lots and parcels situated near preserved land (i.e. land removed from the normal economy) are continually marketed and cut into acres, portions of acres, units, timeshares… etc. This is facilitated, not without irony, using well designed infographics created by real estate publications.
-And when observed in aggregate the charts and graphs above imply, of course, that once the area between the red and the green declines to zero percent, the amount of property available near open space will remain unchanged for a very long time—perhaps forever—and this is what we will be left with.
+Today, however, the commodification of remaining developable land around conserved open space continues and new, ever-smaller lines in the plat book continue to be drawn.
+This change plods along so slowly as to hardly be perceptible from within the daily routine, but lots and parcels situated near preserved land (i.e. land removed from the normal economy) are continually marketed and cut into acres, portions of acres, units, timeshares… etc. This is facilitated, not without irony, using well designed infographics created by real estate publications (as above).
+And when observed in aggregate the charts and graphs above imply, of course, that once the area between the red and the green declines to zero percent, the amount of property available near open space will remain unchanged for a very long time–perhaps forever–and this is what we will be left with.
 Final lines are being drawn.
 Get yours while you still can.
 Prices only go up.
+Buy now.
 Supply will never change.
 The system will never move in reverse.

 We protest this idea.
-The fact that subdivision happened and continues to happen with such binary imbalance in winner-take-all fashion, and that land is then taken off the table, is, on a fundamental level, uncivilized.
+The fact that subdivision happened and continues to happen with such binary imbalance in winner-take-all fashion, and that land is then taken off the table, is, on the fundamental level of principle, uncivilized.
 As it currently stands one of two things generally happens to land within the framework of our cultural practice: 1) conservation gets to a parcel of land first and locks it in, or, 2) subdivision gets first crack and development progresses without regard for collective ideas and smaller units of land are ever-passed to successive generations.
 The larger picture on the map only becomes more polarized as time horizons are extrapolated further into the future.
 This binary historical example has obvious limitations that are in conflict with contemporary understanding.
 In a civilization that no longer has the luxury of new frontier it is only logical that recycling of existing land, in a manner consistent with reason and scientific advance, becomes a basic requirement for maintaining quality of life.
 Yet thus far in our history this has not been conceived on an organized scale.
 It doesn’t even appear to be part of any serious conversation.
 Our society’s founding documents and legal precedents were, after all, conceived in a time flush with frontier.
 Foresight apparently has its limits.

 As a result “locavorism” with respect to visiting intact natural ecosystems is not possible for the majority of the population in our country and a divide is formed whereby cultural institutions benefit primarily those proximate to urban civilization while intact wilderness areas, northern forests, southern swamps and southwestern deserts serve mainly the relatively light population density surrounding them.
 In very few places do the two ideas exist reasonably adjacent to one another and almost nowhere has nature been celebrated simply because it is nature without a caveat.
-Rabbit Island, of course, claims a “cold winter” for avoiding historical development, though the fact that it was given reprieve at all at this point in history is amazing.
+Rabbit Island, of course, claims “cold winter” for avoiding historical development, though the fact that it was given reprieve at all at this point in history is amazing.

 Below is an abstract from the journal Science on the subject of subdivision from a perspective of road building.
-Road building—the most physically impermeable and historically irreversible of all municipal ventures in land use—is inextricably linked to subdivision and could even serve as a synonym in empiric terms.
-The authors here define a new metric, “roadless volume”, which is a novel idea.
+Road building–the most physically impermeable and historically irreversible of all municipal ventures in land use–is inextricably linked to subdivision and could even serve as a synonym for ecologic subdivision in empiric terms.
+The authors here, protesting the status quo, define a new metric, “roadless volume”, which is a novel idea.
 It is easy to see the effects of roads on native ecosystems by driving around a bit, yet quantifiable data illustrating this would be useful for an organized effort to reorganize previously subdivided land based on the thesis that open spaces scaled to population centers have societal value and that this value has been under-recognized historically.
 Our predecessors have subdivided relentlessly and our system is set-up only to continue this.
 Apart from the few sparks of genius and foresight and political will that popped up along the way as we moved westward the maps above illustrate the unintended consequence of our development heritage.
 It is striking in aggregate.